What is music therapy?

 Music therapists receive the credential, Music Therapist–Board Certified (MT-BC), by The Certification Board for Music Therapists (CBMT), identifying that they demonstrate the knowledge, skills, and abilities necessary to practice at the current level of the profession.
 Board Certified Music Therapists have completed at least an undergraduate degree or its equivalent in music therapy from an approved program, completed an internship of at least 1040 hours, passed the Board Certification exam and comply with continuing education requirements.
 Learn more here.

 On your laptop, computer or mobile device, a board certified music therapist provides music therapy, live, through a video connection over the Internet (like Zoom or FaceTime).
 Your music therapist visits you online, wherever you are.

 Your board certified music therapist ensures that the ethical and professional standards of practice, as defined by The Certification Board for Music Therapists, are upheld throughout the process of providing tele music therapy services.

 Accessibility for those with physical limitations

-Accessibility if you live in a remote area or an area where there is no music therapist available to come to your home

-Eliminates transportation concerns like traveling during bad weather, having a car or using public transportation

-Version 2 | Music therapists receive the credential, Music Therapist–Board Certified (MT-BC), by The Certification Board for Music Therapists (CBMT), identifying that they demonstrate the knowledge, skills, and abilities necessary to practice at the current level of the profession.
-Board Certified Music Therapists have completed at least an undergraduate degree or its equivalent in music therapy from an approved program, completed an internship of at least 1040 hours, passed the Board Certification exam and comply with continuing education requirements.
-Learn more here.

-On your laptop, computer or mobile device, a board certified music therapist provides music therapy, live, through a video connection over the Internet (like Zoom or FaceTime).
-Your music therapist visits you online, wherever you are.

-Your board certified music therapist ensures that the ethical and professional standards of practice, as defined by The Certification Board for Music Therapists, are upheld throughout the process of providing tele music therapy services.

-Accessibility for those with physical limitations

-Accessibility if you live in a remote area or an area where there is no music therapist available to come to your home
+Accessibility for those living in a remote area or where there is no music therapist available to visit you at home

 Eliminates transportation concerns like traveling during bad weather, having a car or using public transportation